seabeya/tech-stack/dsa/README.md

 > The implementation of JavaScript arrays can also affect the way certain operations are performed on arrays.
 For example, the `push()` method will behave differently on a packed array than on a sparse array.

 > The V8 array implementation includes a number of constants that are used to determine how the array is stored and accessed.
-To understand better please have a look: ["Mathias Bynens - V8 internals for JavaScript developers"](https://youtu.be/m9cTaYI95Zc).
+To understand better please have a look: ["Mathias Bynens - V8 internals for JavaScript developers" ↗](https://youtu.be/m9cTaYI95Zc).

 <p align="right">
     <a href="#data-structures--algorithms">back to top ⬆</a>